Why is it essential to wash your Locks properly?

 Step 4: Rinse properly (the most important step)

-💡 Using an inflatable basin makes it possible to:
+💡 Using an inflatable basin allows:

-- control the water flow,
+- to control the water flow,

-- rinse each area well,
+- to rinse each area well,

-- avoid getting water everywhere,
+- to avoid getting water everywhere,

-- wash your locs comfortably at home.
+- to wash your Locks comfortably at home.

 👉 Rinsing must be long, precise, and complete.